eclipse-tractusx/sldt-discovery-finder/docs/6-concepts.md

 This service is allowed to **administrators only**.

 Path variable {resourceId} is required
-Response: http Status Code 204 -\> no responpse
+Response: http Status Code 204 -> no response

 An OpenApi.yaml for this service can be found under:
 "backend/src/main/resources/static/discovery-finder-openapi.yaml"